solana-foundation/solana-improvement-documents/proposals/0085-additional-fee-collector-constraints.md

 ### Elide the system-owned constraint

-Restricting fee collection accounts to be system-owned is perhaps overly restrictive and limits the amount of flexibility that validator operators have when managing sensitive accounts with funds.
+Restricting fee collector accounts to be system-owned is perhaps overly restrictive and limits the amount of flexibility that validator operators have when managing sensitive accounts with funds.
 However, the risk of having more runtime edge cases is too high to allow any program-owned account to collect